7 Tips for Staying Informed Without Experiencing Media Burnout

 1. BE MINDFUL OF YOUR PATTERNS.

 Instead of allowing the compassion or rage you feel upon seeing a headline to melt into fatigue, McNaughton-Cassill recommends asking yourself why you're addicted to your Twitter or Facebook feed in the first place.
 “What are you doing?
 Are you looking at the news frequently because you’re anxious and you want confirmation that it’s OK?
 Are you doing it just because you’re bored and don’t want to sit at your desk?”
-As is the case with other types of addiction, identifying the driving force behind your unhealthy media habits is the first step towards breaking them.
+As is the case with other types of addictions, identifying the driving force behind your unhealthy media habits is the first step toward breaking them.

 If what you’re feeling is more severe, you may need to do more than reevaluate your media habits.
 According to McNaughton-Cassill, reading or watching the news doesn’t cause clinical anxiety or depression on its own, but it can exacerbate the symptoms.
 In such cases, you should seek out the help of a mental health professional.